phongnguyenai/BSA-Net/README.md

-# The implementation of paper "Bilateral Skip-Attention Network for 3D Face Point Cloud Completion" using Pytorch
+# The implementation of paper "Bilateral Skip-Attention Network for 3D Face Point Cloud Completion"

 1. Installation
 ```